Wrongful Termination In Ontario: 29 Questions & Expert Answers

 19. "How do I file a claim for wrongful termination?"

-You have a choice.
 You can either file a complaint for termination pay and severance pay, if applicable, with the Ministry of Labour, or, you can sue your former employer in court for wrongful dismissal.
 You cannot do both.
 This means that if you file a claim with the Ministry of Labour you forgo your right to sue for wrongful dismissal, and vice versa.
 An employment lawyer can help you understand these different approaches in order to determine the best option for your circumstance.
-Don't forget that you only have two years from your termination date to file a wrongful termination claim in court, commonly referred to as the statute of limitations.
-Human rights complaints have a shorter, one-year deadline.

 20. "What should I do if I believe my termination was discriminatory?"